jhpyle/docassemble/_docs/docker.md

 docker volume rm $(docker volume ls -qf dangling=true)
 {% endhighlight %}

-An advantage of using persistent containers is that you can completely replace the **docassemble** container and rebuild it from scratch, and when you `run` the `jhpyle/docassemble` image again, docassemble will keep running where it left off.
+An advantage of using persistent volumes is that you can completely replace the **docassemble** container and rebuild it from scratch, and when you `run` the `jhpyle/docassemble` image again, docassemble will keep running where it left off.
 This also facilitates backing up a